saxix/django-admin-extra-buttons/docs/source/api/mixin.md

 : Return the list of buttons that will be displayed on the extra action page.

 get_common_context()
-: This method returns a standard django template Context that can be useful when create custom views
+: This method returns a django template Context filled with the common values that can be useful when create custom views that render templates. (\@see [Build two steps action](/howto/#build-two-steps-action))

 message_error_to_user()
 : Shortcut to display message on Exception